smakubi/biglake-finegrained-lab/README.md

 ### 5.4.
 Principle of Least Privilege: Restricted column access for the Corporate user (no access to financial data)
 This section demonstrates how you can use BigLake to restrict access based on policies. <br>
-1. Row Level Security: corporate_user@ can access data for any country in the brandsales table (unlike dunkin_user@ and buffalo_user@ that could see data only for their country)
+1. Row Level Security: corporate_user@ can access data for any brand in the brandsales table (unlike dunkin_user@ and buffalo_user@ that could see data only for their brand)
 2. Column Level Security: corporate_user@ can see all the columns except sensitive data columns Discount and Net_Revenue for which the user does not have permissions

 Follow steps 5.2.1 through 5.2.4 from above, abbreviated for your convenienc-<br>